Posted by marilynch

 For more about Monterey County bicycle infrastructure, check this site’s Local Bike News section and also refer to the infrastructure contacts on the Bicycle Shops, Services, Clubs, and Resources page.

-Both are located at the mouth of Carmel Valley,
+Carmel Bicycle is at the mouth of Carmel Valley,

 just off Highway 1 between Carmel Valley Road & Rio Road.